threefoldtech/tfchain/substrate-node/doc/adding_validators.md

 install the helm-chart located at `substrate-node/charts/substrate-node` in this repository using the custom values.yaml file.

+## Sync

+Wait until you are synced with the network, you can see the last synced (best) and finalized blocks in the logs and highest block on the network as target.

 ## Contact admin to insert the key into the validator set

 An admin with access to the sudo key can call following extrinsic to insert the new node as a validator: